openzipkin/brave/instrumentation/kafka-streams/README.md

 When a message enters the Kafka Streams topology starts a new `poll` span, and every operation (e.g. `map`, `filter`, `join`, etc.) is chained as an additional child span.

-Kafka Streams materializes its topology _internally_ based on DSL operation.
+Kafka Streams materializes its topology _internally_ based on DSL operations.
 Therefore, is not possible to hook into the topology creation process to instrument each operation.

-Even though this could be desirable, it would require, first, to add new "doors" on the Kafka Streams side to manipulate or intercept data around each operation --which will be hard to sale--; and, if available, it would potentially expose excessive details as **all** operations would be traced, making traces harder to grok--and would probably create the need to support functionality to **not** trace each operation, and changing your code anyhow.
+Even though this could be desirable it would require, first, to add new "doors" on the Kafka Streams side to manipulate or intercept data around each operation--which will be hard to sale--;
+and even if available, it would potentially expose excessive details as **all** operations would be traced, making traces harder to grok--and would probably create the need to support functionality to **do not** trace some operations, requiring anyway changes to your code.

-Given the current scenario, `KafkaStreamsTracing` is equipped with a set of common DSL operation wrappers that enable tracing.
-Consider that this will require changes on your code, as the examples above.
+Given the current scenario, `KafkaStreamsTracing` is equipped with a set of common DSL operation wrappers that enable tracing when needed--apart from `poll` and `send` spans available out-of-the-box.

 ## Notes